There can’t be many cyclists out there who don’t want to be able to ride a little bit faster.

 It’s something we probably all know deep down, but if you’re not cleaning your bike regularly, it’s going to be costing you precious energy.

-According to testing by Jason Smith of Friction Facts, a moderately dirty chain can decrease your drivetrain’s efficiency by at least a couple of per cent, and these losses only get worse as things get dirtier.
+A moderately dirty chain can decrease your drivetrain’s efficiency by at least a couple of per cent, and these losses only worsen as things get dirtier.

-On top of that, all of the extra friction massively increases the wear on your bike's parts.
+On top of that, all the extra friction massively increases the wear on your bike's parts.

-Now, we don’t know about you, but we don’t like having to waste money replacing chains, cassettes and chainrings, when we could be spending that money on something more exciting like copies of incredible magazines like Cycling Plus or Mountain Biking UK.
+Now, we don’t know about you, but we don’t like having to waste money replacing chains, cassettes and chainrings when we could be spending that money on something more exciting.

 So, grab that bucket and sponge and get to work.

-The only part you might need a specific cleaning product for is the drivetrain because oil and dirt on those parts can be hard to remove without a proper degreaser, but for everything else, we find hot water and a dash of regular dish soap works just as well.
+The only thing you might need a specific cleaning product for is the drivetrain, because oil and dirt on those parts can be hard to remove without a proper degreaser, but for everything else, we find hot water and a dash of regular dish soap works just as well.

-Once your bike is spick and span, don’t forget to carefully re-lube your chain with a good quality chain lube and wipe off any excess.
+Once your bike is spick and span, don’t forget to carefully re-lube your chain with a good-quality chain lube and wipe off any excess, or apply chain wax for a cleaner drivetrain in the future.

-This is also a perfect opportunity to check your brakes are working correctly, and whether all your bearings are spinning nice and smoothly too, or if they need a little extra grease.
+This is also a perfect opportunity to check your brakes are working correctly, and whether all your bearings are spinning nice and smoothly – or if they need a little extra grease.

-Trust us, there’s nothing better than getting on a clean, quiet bike for your next ride and the fact that it’s also faster makes all that hard work worth it.
+Trust us, there’s nothing better than getting on a clean, quiet bike for your next ride, and the fact that it’s also faster will make all that hard work worth it.

 Did you know you can also get a little free speed by using your gears better?